 1. Meeting Building Codes and Regulations

 Structural engineers must design structures that comply with building codes and regulations.
-It can be challenging to navigate the complex and ever-changing requirements of different regulatory bodies.
-To overcome this challenge, structural engineers should stay up-to-date with the latest codes and regulations, collaborate with regulatory officials, and work with experienced architects and contractors.
+It can be challenging to navigate the complex and ever‑changing requirements of different regulatory bodies.
+To overcome this challenge, engineers should stay up‑to‑date with the latest codes, collaborate with regulatory officials, and work with experienced architects and contractors.

 2. Site Conditions and Constraints

 Site conditions such as soil properties, topography, and environmental factors can affect the design and construction of structures.
-To overcome this challenge, structural engineers should perform thorough site investigations, analyze data from geotechnical reports, and develop innovative solutions to adapt to site constraints.
+Overcoming this requires thorough site investigations, careful analysis of geotechnical reports, and innovative solutions that adapt to site constraints.

 Reading more: